 Here is a link to contact our three ministers.

 A contingent of compassionate and well-oriented Lay Ministers exists to supplement the work of the ministerial staff.
 Some members of this group are retired professionals – clergy, counselors, social workers – while others also serve as Hospice volunteers or mentors.
 These men and women visit individuals who are hospitalized, in rehabilitation or skilled nursing facilities, or recovering from illness or injury at home.
 They help to arrange meals on a temporary basis, provide occasional transportation or simply lend a listening ear to those who are troubled or isolated.
+You'll find more information about lay ministry on this page.

 Other members of First Unitarian Society participate in its “Shawl Ministry” project, creating and distributing hand made comfort items (shawls or lap blankets) to individuals who are ill or have lost loved ones.
 Although our staff and lay ministers try their best to identify potential recipients of these love-tokens, we welcome suggestions from our members.
 It is all too easy to overlook individuals who could benefit from such a gift.
 Please contact a member of the ministerial staff if you or someone you know could be served by our Shawl Ministry.More about shawl ministry at /shawl.